AlexanderEvanW/PortfolioProjects/EDA Using YouTube Video Data/README.md

-# 📺 Exploratory Data Analysis Using Youtube Video Data
+# 📺 YouTube Data Exploratory Data Analysis

 In this project, we will perform Exploratory Data Analysis using YouTube video data from the Manchester United Channel.